jmpp/snowflakes/README.md

 *Awesome 8-bits music in courtesy of [MrBulbamike](https://www.youtube.com/watch?v=WlhXiXs_A_Y) !*

-I wishes you a Happy new year 2014 :)
+I wish you a Happy new year 2014 :)
 ---